Hong Kong ex-publisher Jimmy Lai testifies he didn't ask Pence, Pompeo to take action against city

 Beijing promised to retain the former British colony’s civil liberties for 50 years when it returned to Chinese rule in 1997.
 But critics say that promise has become threadbare under the rubric of maintaining national security.

-Authorities have used a Beijing-imposed national security law to prosecute many of Hong Kong's leading activists, including Lai and 45 democracy advocates who were sentenced to several years in prison on Tuesday.
+Authorities have used a Beijing-imposed national security law to prosecute many of Hong Kong's leading activists, including Lai and 45 democracy advocates who were sentenced to four to 10 years in prison on Tuesday.
 Other pro-democracy figures were forced into self-exile or silenced.
 Dozens of civil society groups have disbanded under the threat of the law.

 Beijing and Hong Kong governments insist that the law restored stability to the city following the 2019 protests.